I love history, especially Philippine history.

 If you have the funds, we recommend the following as an add-on to your Philippine history collection.
 As parents teaching our children, we also need to learn alongside them.
 If you prefer something that is more appropriate for you, we recommend the following…

 I considered using this 10-volume set for our Philippine history spine.
 It is well-written and supposedly complete.
 However, I really can’t wrap my head around how to use it as such as it’s too long.
 I decided to just keep it as a reference when we want to know more.

 Where to find it: Fully Booked still has copies at P3500.
 We saw a set at their Century City Mall branch.

 Nick Joaquin’s Books About Philippine History

-We browsed several pages of Culture and History and found it enlightening.
+We browsed several pages of Culture and History (available at our book shop here) and found it enlightening.
 Again, it’s Nick Joaquin!
 We’re not listing it as a history spine options because it’s not geared towards children and it’s not chronological.
 However, it’s a very rich read about historical events.
 One chapter that I read at the bookstore was about the beatas and how Mother Ignacia came to be one.
 It was full of insight that I did not get from a children’s biography of her.